colyseus/docs/docs/demo/turn-based-tanks/index.md

 ### OnPlayerJoined

 This is a custom callback that gets called when the other player has joined the room.
-Used to update the displayed player name and to toggle their online indicator.
+This is used to update the displayed player name and to toggle their online indicator.

 ### OnPlayerQuit